qriously/chart-exercise/README.md

     $ git clone git@github.com:{exampleuser}/chart-exercise.git
     ```

 1. Implement your interactive charting functionality.
+___Ideally the application itself will have some controls (buttons/checkboxes etc.) to govern what data the chart is showing, so the user can change what they are looking at.___

 1. Include any instructions (or other useful comments) in a clearly marked text file.